B4dT0bi/texel/readme.txt

   Set to a value larger than 1 to find the N best moves when analyzing a position.
 This setting has no effect when playing games.
 The GUI normally handles this option so the user does not have to set it manually.

+UseNullMove

+  When set to true, the null move search heuristic is disabled.
+This can be beneficial when analyzing positions where zugzwang is an important factor.

 GaviotaTbPath